-- Candidates shall select Common Core courses in accordance with these regulations and the guidelines specified in the syllabuses before the beginning of each semester.
+- selected within one academic year except where candidates are required to make up for failed credits; and - (d) a capstone experience. - Candidates shall select Common Core courses in accordance with these regulations and the guidelines specified in the syllabuses before the beginning of each semester.
 Changes to the selection of Common Core courses may be made only during the add/drop period of the semester in which the course begins, and such changes shall not be reflected in the transcript of the candidate.
 Requests for changes after the designated add/drop period of the semester shall not normally be considered unless supported by the Director of Common Core Curriculum.
 Candidates withdrawing from any University courses without permission after the designated add/drop period shall be given a fail grade. - To complete the curriculum in Dentistry, all candidates shall follow the Professional Core in Dentistry and complete the requirements of UG5 of the Regulations for First Degree Curricula as prescribed in the syllabuses and shall have been assessed as having made satisfactory progress in assessments and tests of learning outcomes and professional competences throughout.
-The Professional Core in Dentistry includes, but is not limited to, learning in the biomedical sciences relevant to Dentistry, behavioural and social sciences related to Dentistry, professional dental practice and clinical dental sciences. - Possional Core to help each candidate in the evaluation of his or her progress in self-directed learning.
+The Professional Core in Dentistry includes, but is not limited to, learning in the biomedical sciences relevant to Dentistry, behavioural and social sciences related to Dentistry, professional dental practice and clinical dental sciences. - D7 Self-assessment, peer assessment and tutor assessment are used throughout the Professional Core to help each candidate in the evaluation of his or her progress in self-directed learning.
 Candidates shall be assessed in each semester and during inter-semester periods.
-Assessment may be conducted in any one or any combination of the following manners: written assignments, tests and examinations; problem-based evaluation exercises; continuous assessment of learning progress and performance; practical and clinical assessments, including tests for the attainment of proficiencies; laboratory work, field work, research and project reports; oral examinations and presentations; or in any other manner as specified in the syllabuses. - D8 Assessments are conducted throughout the Professional Core (both during semesters and intersemester periods) and are not only conducted at the end of each semester. - In accordance with the University's General Regulations on students' attendance at classes, students shall attend all scheduled sessions and complete the requirements of their curriculum to the satisfaction of the Dean of the Faculty of Dentistry.
+Assessment may be conducted in any one or any combination of the following manners: written assignments, tests and examinations; problem-based evaluation exercises; continuous assessment of learning progress and performance; practical and clinical assessments, including tests for the attainment of proficiencies; laboratory work, field work, research and project reports; oral examinations and presentations; or in any other manner as specified in the syllabuses. - D8 Assessments are conducted throughout the Professional Core (both during semesters and inter-semester periods) and are not only conducted at the end of each semester. - In accordance with the University's General Regulations on students' attendance at classes, students shall attend all scheduled sessions and complete the requirements of their curriculum to the satisfaction of the Dean of the Faculty of Dentistry.
 Absence from scheduled sessions through applying for leave of absence is allowed up to a certain limit, as stipulated by the Faculty.
 Failure to attain the requisite level of attendance may lead to the student being debarred from attending the year-end summative assessment of that year. - D10 Credit-bearing learning activities, or components thereof, in which a candidate is given a fail grade or in which a candidate has been assessed as having failed to make satisfactory progress, shall be recorded on the transcript of the candidate. - D11 Candidates who fail to complete satisfactorily, or who fail to make satisfactory progress in the Professional Core or the UG5 required studies in any academic year may be required to sit a re-assessment or repeat a year of study in the manner specified by the Board of the Faculty or be recommended for discontinuation of study.
 Candidates who are required to repeat a year of study may be required to continue learning in parts of the Professional Core or the UG5 requirements in which they have been assessed as having made satisfactory progress.
 In such an event the assessment outcomes obtained in both years shall be recorded on the transcript of the candidate.